CTK-WARRIOR/Anime-Hub/README.md

-# Anime-Hub ( O U T  D A T E D)
+# Anime-Hub
-Watch Anime online without any ads (gogoanime scraper)
+Watch Anime online without any ads (Consumet API)

 ## ⚠ `Warning`
 Please do not create any public websites with these codes :C